Summary Judgement: Fast Tracking your Wrongful Dismissal Lawsuit

 As the old saying goes, the wheels of justice turn slowly.
 This has never rung truer than it does right now.
 Ontario’s overtaxed court system provides cold comfort to people seeking timely and cost-effective settlements for their grievances.
 As a law firm that primarily represents employees, our clients often find themselves in court against Goliath-like employers with very deep pockets.
 Our plodded legal system puts them at a disadvantage because time is money for the legal profession.

-To balance the playing field, in January 2020, anyone with a wrongful dismissal claim of up to $35,000 will be able to take their case to provincial Small Claims Courts to seek swift seek justice.
+To balance the playing field, since January 2020, anyone with a wrongful dismissal claim of up to $35,000 can take their case to provincial Small Claims Courts to seek swift seek justice.

-And hope is not lost either, for anyone with a higher claim and more complicated case.
-In 1985, used an alternative court procedure, known as summary judgement, for a wrongful dismissal lawsuit.
-It ended up paving the way for fast tracking employment lawsuits.
+Anyone with a higher claim or complicated case should not lose hope, either.
+In 1985, we used an alternative court procedure, known as summary judgement, for a wrongful dismissal lawsuit.
+It ended up paving the way for fast-tracking employment lawsuits.

 With this procedure, the parties present sworn written statements as evidence.
 They appear before a judge who examines the evidence and thumbs it up against the law to reach a verdict.
 It is a very swift and efficient means to reach a settlement.